bitsapien/goto-world/README.md

 ## Usage

-* Initialize the data file that holds all your commands
+* 🚀 Initialize the data file that holds all your commands
   ```sh
   goto init
   ```
-* To add new commands
+* ➕ Add new commands
   ```sh
   goto add cal https://calendar.google.com/
   ```
-* Use the command to open up your calendar
+* 😎 Use the command to open up your calendar
   ```sh
   goto cal
   ```